 1999: CTDW became a direct member club of the IVV (Internationaler Volkssport Verband or International Federation of Popular Sports) in September.

 2000: CTDW won the Department of Sport and Recreation’s Award for Excellence in Volunteer Management.

 2001: CTDW celebrated its 10th Walk and presented the first Gold Medals.
 Volunteers’ Award Medals were introduced for long serving volunteers.
 Canberra hosted the Biennial Conference of the Pan Pacific Region of the IML.

 2005: After moving between six different starting points, the event moved to the Charles Sturt University location in Barton in and stayed there until 2017.

-2006: CTDW celebrated its 15th event and the first green and gold medals were presented to 16 walkers who have completed the challenge for all 15 events.
+2006: CTDW celebrated its 15th event.
+The first green and gold medals were presented to 16 walkers who had completed the challenge for all 15 events.
 The 15th event was the last presided over by the founding president, Harry Berg.
 At the AGM Lachlan Wilkinson took over as president.

 2007: The 16th walk saw the introduction of the walking marathon on the Saturday with 56 people setting off and all completed the challenge.
 The name of the event was also changed to the Canberra International Walking Weekend.

-2010: The CTDW medal/pin is now awarded for participation instead of the previous age-based distance achievement.
+2010: The CTDW medal/pin was now awarded for participation instead of the previous age-based distance achievement.
 Walkers must still walk on both days to qualify, and the change does not apply retrospectively.

 2012: AussieWalk moved into the realm of social media (Facebook and Twitter).
 At the AGM Diana Marshall took over as president.